 Here in the greater-Baltimore area, we were one of the earlier areas to get hit hard by the COVID-19 pandemic.
 Governor Hogan shut down all non-essential operations pretty quickly once the first death from the disease was reported in the state.
-Fortunately, for my business, I only had one wedding on the horizon when the social distancing began, and the rest are slated to happen in May, onward.
+Fortunately, for my business, I only had one wedding on the horizon when the social distancing began, and the rest were slated to happen in May, onward.
 (Thanks to my newborn baby, who is keeping me happily at home for a few months.)
-However, the one wedding was postponed indefinitely, due to the virus.
+However, that one March wedding was postponed indefinitely, due to the virus.
 It was originally my clients’ decision to postpone, but the venue ultimately would have cancelled it anyway.
-That location decided it was best to cancel all events with greater than 25 people in attendance, between March 13th and April 12th, and they will consider extending that, once more information becomes available.
+That location decided it was best to cancel all events with greater than 25 people in attendance, between March 13th and April 12th, and they have since extended that, as the virus continues to spread at rapid pace.
+It may be extended, yet again, as more information becomes available.

 This unprecedented situation has required us all to be very flexible, and our plans to be fluid.
-Clients with earlier dates, such as May or June, are not taking their chances that things will improve by then, and they are proactively rescheduling for later dates.
-Many of those with later dates booked, like August and September, are hedging their bets and considering keeping their dates on the calendar, while some others are not taking their chances.
+Clients with earlier dates, such as May or June, did not take their chances that things would improve quickly, and they are proactively rescheduling for later dates.
+Many of those with later dates booked, like August and September, hedged their bets in the beginning, but now even many of those clients are considering postponing.
+Still, some others are taking their chances.
 The big issue becomes availability of dates in the future.
 Here in Maryland, September and October are the biggest wedding months, so those weekend dates are already taken at a vast majority of the popular venues.
 Many of the folks who decide to re-book are choosing off-peak days of the week, or off-peak months like December and January.
 This is a concession they are willing to make in order to have their event take place within a year.

 How to Decide